Copilot-Training-by-socraft/discovering-features-python/README.md

-# Tic Tac Toe
+# Discovering features

-Kata in Python
+Use of GitHub Copilot in Python

 ## Requirements